Visual Chain of Thought: Bridging Logical Gaps with Multimodal Infillings

 \section{Introduction}

-Humans' multi-step reasoning allows us to solve complex problems and imagine solutions to create a better world.
-Similarly, enhancing computer reasoning about sequential data can lead to positive downstream contributions such as virtual assistants~\cite{qiu2021socaog}, navigators~\cite{anderson2018vision}, and decision-makers~\cite{huang2022language}.
-Such tasks rely on multi-step reasoning with sequential data, which often contains logical gaps between elements that can hinder task-specific performance (\autoref{fig:intro-VCoT}).
-This leads us to our overarching research question: \emph{how can we bridge the logical gaps in reasoning within sequential data to improve downstream performance?}

-Recent advances in large language models (LLMs) explore chain of thought prompting (\textsc{CoT}) \cite{wei2022chain, step-by-step}, a technique mimicking human reasoning by decomposing complex problems into simple steps \cite{lampinen2022can}.
-While \textsc{CoT} demonstrates impressive performance on tasks within the text-only question-answering domain, bridging the logical gaps in sequential data is a limitation, which we hypothesize is due to its unimodal constraint.
+A recent landmark result in natural language processing is \textit{chain-of-thought prompting} (\textsc{CoT}) \cite{wei2022chain, kojima2022large}, whereby decomposing complex problems into simple steps for input to a large language model (LLM) confers improved performance on a variety of tasks \cite{lampinen2022can}.
+While \textsc{CoT} demonstrates impressive performance on tasks in the text-only question-answering domain, it is unclear how this technique can be generalized to multimodal (e.g., vision-language) settings.

+We hypothesize that one core benefit to CoT in the text domain is that it prompts an LLM to \textit{fill in logical} or \textit{sequential gaps}.
+With this frame, both the methodology and benefits of extending CoT to the visual domain becomes plausible.
+Many vision-language (VL) reasoning tasks, such as virtual assistants~\cite{qiu2021socaog}, navigators~\cite{anderson2018vision}, and decision-makers~\cite{huang2022language}, require some degree of sequential data understanding.
+However, these techniques are currently restricted to ``reason'' over a limited set of input data (e.g., key frames) which may contain logical gaps, hindering task-specific performance (\autoref{fig:intro-VCoT}).
+This leads us to our core idea: \emph{we can extend CoT prompting into the vision and language domain by integrating generative image models to produce intermediate images}.

 We argue incorporating the visual modality into \textsc{CoT} can help bridge logical gaps in two ways.
 First, multi-step reasoning with visuals better fills logical gaps because images capture additional information that unimodal text cannot.
-Second, visual chains mimic human imagination which creates novel problem solutions \cite{VOKEN, yujie2022iACE, iNLG} and provide interpretability \cite{wang2022language} of decision-making.
-A single imagined picture provides a thousand-word insight to enhance computer reasoning.
+Second, visual chains mimic human imagination which creates novel solutions \cite{VOKEN, yujie2022iACE, iNLG} and provide interpretability \cite{wang2022language} into decision making.
+One imagined picture provides a thousand-word insight to enhance computer reasoning.

-Cognitive science research shows humans rely on visual knowledge for natural language tasks \cite{med}.
-Past NLP research utilizes this insight to mimic human imagination and visual processes by developing models to generate novel images from text \cite{yujie2022iACE}.
-Visual knowledge augmentation traditionally improves text-based tasks such as open-ended text generation \cite{iNLG}.
-These advancements enable LLMs to work with multimodal data, augment sparse data with imagined visuals, and offer human interpretability into LLM decision-making \citep{huang2022inner}.
-However, vision-language models are often resource inefficient and lack the multi-step reasoning capabilities of \textsc{CoT}.